aileks/InnSite/auth-me/README-frontend-phase-2.md

       });
     }
     return setErrors({
+      confirmPassword:
-      confirmPassword: "Confirm Password field must be the same as the Password field" });
+        'Confirm Password field must be the same as the Password field', });
   };